Opportunities and Limitations in Broadband Sensing: Conclusions

 Many dynamical decoupling protocols consist solely of $\pi$-pulses (e.g., \cite{UDD98}).
-Such techniques may be described by Eq.~\ref{eq:discrete_evolution}.
+Such techniques may be described by Eq.~\eqref{eq:discrete_evolution}.
 Consequently, our results show these decoupling strategies are fundamentally limited - while they can move noise sensitivity, they cannot remove it.
 We leave open whether such bounds apply to arbitrary protocols.

-Our key conceptual contribution is the idea that IQFI is a useful metric for understanding the trade-offs inherent in broadband sensing.
+Our key conceptual contribution is the idea that IQFI can be used to understand the trade-offs inherent in broadband sensing.
 In some cases, this metric provides a conservation law that can be summarized by the slogan ``no free QFI''.
-In particular, in the case where the interaction picture operator being sensed ($Z_I(t)$) commutes with itself at all times and in the small signal limit ($\zeta BT\rightarrow0$) we showed that QFI at one frequency ultimately comes at the cost of less QFI at another frequency.
+In particular, in the case where the interaction picture operator being sensed ($Z_I(t)$) commutes with itself at all times and in the small signal limit ($\zeta BT\ll 1$) we showed that QFI at one frequency ultimately comes at the cost of less QFI at another frequency.
 This is also true for sequences consisting only of $\pi$ pulses, when the sensor state begins on the equator.
-Moreover we have also shown that for any protocol there is a limited amount of IQFI that can be accumulated.
+Moreover we have shown that for \textit{any} protocol there is a limited amount of IQFI that can be accumulated.
 This demonstrates that while broadband sensing is possible, there is an upper limit on how wide the bandwidth of a given protocol can be if one desires a certain sensitivity.
 We do not currently know if other classes of control protocols yield strict conservation laws, and we leave this to future work.